confusius.decomposition¶

 -

-(X¶(time, component) xarray.DataArray or (time, component) numpy.ndarray) –Signals in PCA component space.
+(X¶(time, component) xarray.DataArray or (time, component) numpy.ndarray) –Signals in component space.

 Returns: